saraneh/IndexMapping/index.md

 - `title:` (string) title of the sheet or frame.
 If not found on the scanned map image, check the Hollis metadata, in the *Contents* section.
   - e.g. "Santiago"

-- `available:` (Boolean: true/false) Indicates if we have the index map in our collection
+- `available:` (Boolean: true/false) Indicates if we have the index map in our collection.

 - `download:` (none)